jdeluyck/kcoreorg-website/_posts/2008/2008-04-16-strange-problems-with-windows-2k3.md

 > 0018: 00 00 00 00 00 00 00 00 ........
 > 0020: 00 00 00 00 00 00 00 00 ........

-The only thing this machine is running is <a href="http://www.platform.com" target="_blank">Platform Symphony</a>, GRID computing software.
+The only thing this machine is running is [Platform Symphony](http://www.platform.com), GRID computing software.
 This setup is identical on 4 other machines, which don't show any problems.

 After numerous googles I still haven't found a reason or a solution.
 I've tried: